chbrown/iTunesHistory/README.md

 Which prevents that app from ever having a dock icon.
 Who wants to know that python is running?
 I know I don't.

+## ScriptingBridge headers

+You can recreate the `iTunes.h` file with the following command:

+    sdef /Applications/iTunes.app | sdp -fh --basename iTunes

+Thanks to [http://shapejam.com/blog/procrastinating-with-objective-c/](http://shapejam.com/blog/procrastinating-with-objective-c/) for the command.

 ## Output

 Tab separated output is put in: `~/.iTunes_history`

 ## Usage